-This helps us work out how each camera fares in the real world, so we've made this list of the best camera phones to help you choose which is best for you.
+This helps us work out how each camera fares in the real world.
+We've made this list of the best camera phones to help you choose which is best for you.

 Top camera phones at a glance